openxc/vi-firmware/docs/advanced/binary.rst

-This isn't an issue for most users, as the output interfaces have plenty of bandwidth (USB is around 125-160 KB/s and the popular RN-42 Bluetooth tops out at 23KB/s) and the data rate of most release VI firwmares is on the order of only 3-6KB/s using JSON.
+This isn't an issue for most users, as the output interfaces have plenty of bandwidth (USB is around 125-160 KB/s and the popular RN-42 Bluetooth tops out at 23KB/s), and the actual amount of data sent from the pre-compiled binary firmware (from Ford, for example) is only about 3-6KB/s using JSON.

 However, some applications need to pull a lot more data out of the car, perhaps by reading :doc:`raw CAN messages </advanced/lowlevel>` or reading many signals